mingfei-li/mingfei-li.github.io/content/gcp-setup/index.md

 ---
-title: 'How to set up a Deep Learning Development Environment on Google Cloud'
+title: 'How to Set up a GPU-powered Deep Learning Development Environment on Google Cloud'
 date: '2023-08-18'
 ---